marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 --- abstract

 QUIC is well-suited to various NAT traversal techniques.
-As it operates over UDP, and because the QUIC header was designed to be demultipexed from other protocols, STUN can be used on the same UDP socket, enabling ICE to be used with QUIC.
-Furthermore, QUIC’s path validation mechanism can be used to test the viability of an address candidate pair while at the same time creating the NAT bindings required for a direction connection, after which QUIC connection migration can be used to migrate the connection to a direct path.
+As it operates over UDP and because the QUIC header was designed to be demultiplexed from other protocols, STUN can be used on the same UDP socket, enabling ICE to be used with QUIC.
+Furthermore, QUIC’s path validation mechanism can be used to test the viability of an address candidate pair while at the same time creating the NAT bindings required for a direct connection, after which QUIC connection migration can be used to migrate the connection to a direct path.

 --- middle